 The path now takes a turn at the following sign as you head left up the hill.
 At this stage, you are more than halfway to Riffelsee.
 Follow the red and white trail markers to the left.
 At this part of the tail, I still hadn’t seen anyone else at all.
-It was just me, myself and the Matterhorn.
+It was just me, myself, and the Matterhorn.

 Before you reach the official Riffelsee, there is a small lake that is even better for reflections.
-Most of the tourists didn’t get down to that lake and only went to the one closest to Gornergrat but I found this first lake the best for finding a nice reflection fo the Matterhorn and much less crowded.
+Most of the tourists didn’t get down to that lake and only went to the one closest to Gornergrat but I found this first lake the best for finding a nice reflection of the Matterhorn and much less crowded.
 Just a couple of us hun around the lake admiring the view.

-Continue hiking up for another 10-minutes and you will reach the much larger, Riffelsee Lake.
+Continue hiking up for another 10 minutes and you will reach the much larger, Riffelsee Lake.
 Hike up to the far side of the lake and look back for the best reflections of the Matterhorn.

 There is a train station just above this lake and Gornergrat Restaurant a bit further again so expect a lot of tourists.
-It was actually pretty cute to watch as a group of Chinese tourists all walked up together to the viewpoint and at a certain point, one-by-one, they entered the zone where the reflection appeared and they all loved it ooohing and aaahing.
+It was actually pretty cute to watch as a group of Chinese tourists all walked up together to the viewpoint and at a certain point, one by one, they entered the zone where the reflection appeared and they all loved it ooohing and aaahing.
 It’s always cool to watch other people enjoying the highlight of their day or the trip whether they are a touristy tourist or a crazy adventurer.

 At this point, you can catch the train back down to Zermatt or you can continue hiking up to Gornergrat.
-It’s only another 20-minutes and is an incredible view of the Gorner Glacier (Gornergletscher).
+It’s only another 20 minutes and is an incredible view of the Gorner Glacier (Gornergletscher).
 You really should keep going and you may even be able to take the train up from Riffelsee to Gornergrat but I don’t know how that works with the tickets considering you got off in Riffelalp and then back on again at Riffelsee.
 I’m sure there is a possible way.

-At Gornergrat Restaurant and Hotel you can enjoy lunch and take in the incredible views.
+At Gornergrat Restaurant and Hotel, you can enjoy lunch and take in the incredible views.